Syphilis is caused by bacteria.

 Treatment of Syphilis in Newborns

 All people who have syphilis are treated with the antibiotic penicillin.
-While pregnant, infected women receive an injection (or a series of injections) of the drug into a muscle (intramuscularly) or rarely into a vein (intravenously).
-Newborns, infants, and children who are infected are given the drug intravenously or intramuscularly.
+While pregnant, infected women receive an injection (or a series of injections) of the medication into a muscle (intramuscularly) or rarely into a vein (intravenously).
+Newborns, infants, and children who are infected are given penicillin intravenously or intramuscularly.

 Corticosteroid and atropine drops may be given for eye inflammation.
 Children who have hearing loss may benefit from penicillin plus a corticosteroid taken by mouth.